Frank Carter and the Rattlesnakes: End of Suffering and Blossom reissue (2019–2020)

-Sticky (2021–present)
+Sticky, Dark Rainbow and hiatus (2021–2024)

 Following the cancellation of any further tour plans in support of End of Suffering due to the COVID-19 pandemic, the band began working on new music.
 This culminated in the release of the single "My Town", featuring Idles frontman Joe Talbot in April 2021.
 The band then announced their fourth album, Sticky, alongside its eponymous single in July 2021.
-The record, released on 15 October 2021, was produced by guitarist and primary band member Dean Richardson and features further guest appearances from Lynks, Cassyette and Bobby Gillespie.
+The record, released on 15 October 2021, was produced by guitarist and primary band member Dean Richardson and features further guest appearances from Lynks, Cassyette and Primal Scream frontman Bobby Gillespie.

+In September 2023, the band announced their return with a new single, titled "Man of the Hour".
+It serves as the lead single from their fifth studio album Dark Rainbow, which was released on 26 January 2024.
+The band also announced a world tour in support of the album, to take place between February and May 2024 in the UK, Europe, Australia and North America.

+It was announced in 4 October 2024 that the band would be entering an indefinite hiatus following the end of their October and November 2024 European tour.

 Musical style

 The band's musical style has been associated with rock, punk rock and hardcore genres.
 According to Carter they "perfectly fill the gap between indie, punk and rock and roll."
 Carter has described the band's songwriting style as a mixture of all the musical genres the band likes, "pouring it together in a melting pot that is real and new."
 He told the BBC in 2017, "Punk to me is not a sound, it's not a fashion, it's not a lifestyle.
 It's a mindset.
 You either have it or you don't."